JeyKul/AOSP-Building-Guide/syncing.md

 ##### This is for syncing crDroid.
 Your rom may be different and it probaly has another name for that repo as well.

-after that is done, we are going to check if your device has an Manifest, which can be useful to make the syncing easier!
+After that is done, we are going to check if your device has an Manifest, which can be useful to make the syncing easier!

 You should just ask the Maintainer for your device, if they have an Manifest.
 If they dont have one, you can just skip to ```repo sync```